-Why Is My Air Filter Wet?
+Why Is My Air Filter Wet and How To Avoid It?

 Air filters are an important component of HVAC (Heating, Ventilation, and Air Conditioning) systems because they help you maintain interior air quality and ensure effective system functioning.
 The main purpose of air filters is that they can efficiently capture all the dust particles that are present in the air, such as dust, pollen, pet dander, and others so that they don't spread in your entire home or workplace.
 Air filters help create a better living environment by maintaining clean air, and they also protect the HVAC system from harm and preserve its effectiveness.